|A granite marker, placed on the site early in the 20th century, notes Pelham's place in history.|

 Archives and History)

 On the morning of Dec.
 13, 1862, 24-year-old Major John Pelham, commanding J.E.B.
-Stuart's horse artillery, directed fire from a cannon toward the left flank of the attacking Union army less than a mile away, helping delay the Yankees' assault for nearly two hours during the Battle of Fredericksburg. ""It is glorious to see such courage in one so young," General Robert E. Lee famously said of the young officer, who has gone down in history at "The Gallant Pelham."
+Stuart's Horse Artillery, directed cannon fire toward the left flank of the attacking Union army less than a mile away, helping delay the Yankees' assault for nearly two hours during the Battle of Fredericksburg. ""It is glorious to see such courage in one so young," General Robert E. Lee famously said of the young officer, who has gone down in history at "The Gallant Pelham."

 On the corner of Tidewater Trail and Benchmark Drive, a Virginia state historical sign, two wayside markers, a 1,700-pound replica Napoleon and a small, granite monument on a one-acre plot mark where Pelham gained valuable time for the Army of Northern Virginia.

 If Pelham, a West Point-educated officer from Alabama, were to magically come back in time and direct cannon fire from the little corner today, he would face several challenges.
 Neither the customers in Family Dollar nor the parents of children in the nearby Creative Childcare on Tidewater Trail would be pleased.
 It certainly would not be good for the game of the golfers at Fredericksburg Country Club, a wayward cannon shot up the road.
 Any overshot by Pelham's gunners might crash into the John Deere store or the Wawa Market convenience store on Tidewater Trail, perhaps setting off a nasty explosion of the gas tanks.
 And Pelham's gunners must avoid aiming low at all costs.
 Any shot into the climate-controlled storage units across the road at Heated Warehouse would be very bad for that company's business.

 If the Civil War Trust had not saved from development 208 acres at the nearby Slaughter Pen farm, just off Tidewater Trail (the war-time Bowling Green Road), our immortal Pelham would have had additional targets to snuff out in 2017.

 A Yankee Candle Outlet store perhaps?